Willie Read

-Wing Commander William Ronald Read, MC, DFC, AFC** (17 May 1885 − 1972) was a highly decorated Royal Air Force officer of World War I and the inter-war period.
-A pre-war member of the Royal Flying Corps (which became the RAF in 1918), he was one of only a handful of officers to ever receive a second bar to the Air Force Cross (i.e. he was awarded the AFC three times).
+Wing Commander William Ronald Read, MC, DFC, AFC** (17 May 1885 − 1972) was a highly decorated Royal Air Force (RAF) officer of the First World War and the inter-war period.
+A pre-war member of the Royal Flying Corps (which became the RAF in 1918), he is one of only twelve officers to have so far received a second Bar to the Air Force Cross, signifying three awards of the medal.

 Early life and career

 Read came from a wealthy family and was the eldest son of W. T. Read of Hampstead.
 Both his parents died when he was twelve and he and his siblings were raised by guardians.
 He was educated at Jesus College, Cambridge.

 Read was commissioned a second lieutenant in the Hampshire Carabiniers, a yeomanry (part-time volunteer cavalry) regiment, on 23 September 1906.
 On 6 March 1907, after leaving Cambridge, he transferred to the 1st (King's) Dragoon Guards, a regular regiment.

-After obtaining his pilot's licence in April 1913, Read was seconded to the Royal Flying Corps as a pilot on 28 April 1914 and joined 3 Squadron.
+After obtaining his pilot's licence in April 1913, Read was seconded to the Royal Flying Corps as a pilot on 28 April 1914 and joined No. 3 Squadron RFC.
 He was promoted lieutenant on 14 June 1914.